Foundations and Facades Art Show

-We are thrilled to showcase the works of artists Kristin Petrillo and Matthew Dickey in the Peter C. Remis Lobby of the Wilkie Center for the Performing Arts through February 28.
+We were thrilled to showcase the works of artists Kristin Petrillo and Matthew Dickey in the Peter C. Remis Lobby of the Wilkie Center for the Performing Arts in February.
 In Foundations and Facades, Petrillo and Dickey shine a fresh light on urban environments, turning the everyday into extraordinary narratives through their practice.
 Their work explores the architecture, streetscapes, and histories that shape cities, offering viewers a compelling way to reimagine the places we inhabit.

 Petrillo, a painter based in Worcester, Massachusetts, is captivated by the fleeting effects of light and shadow and their ability to transform industrial architecture and deserted urban landscapes.
 Her bold, colorful acrylic paintings depart from reality, blending graphic and minimalist elements to evoke a lingering human presence in her urban subjects.
 Petrillo’s process involves walking through cityscapes, capturing moments with her camera, and digitally altering images before translating them into vivid works of art.
 Her work has been featured in juried exhibitions across New England and is part of private collections.